 Nayanthara On Not Promoting Her Movies: My Job Is To Act

-Nayanthara, the resident 'Thalaivi' of Tamil cinema, recently came she refused to promote her Telugu biggie Sye Raa Narasimha Reddy.
+Nayanthara, the resident 'Thalaivi' of Tamil cinema, recently came under fire when she refused to promote her Telugu biggie Sye Raa Narasimha Reddy.
 In fact, some reports even claimed that Ram Charan was upset with her for refusing to attend promotional events.
 Nayanthara also skipped the Bigil audio launch, irking fans big time.
 During a recent interview with Vouge, Nayan indirectly adressed these controversies and said that she feels that a film should run on its merits.
 The Aramm star also implied that promoting films isn't really a part of her job.

 "My job is just to act.
 The movies should speak for themselves not the promotion," said Nayanthara.